 Mid Lane: Mages, Bruisers, and Assassins

-In the mid lane, it is vastly different than the top or bot lane.
+As the mid lane in League Of Legends, it is vastly different than the top or bot lane.
 Since this lane has the most variety of potential champions, it is easier to categorize the types of champions you will play against into three generic sections: Mages, Assassins, and Bruisers.

 If you are a Mage, such as Brand, Veigar, or Velkoz, you should be able to play more poke oriented against other mages.
 Trading health while auto-attacking minions will help you learn cooldowns and poke windows.
 However, if you are against Bruisers or assassins, look to push and clear the wave as quickly as possible.
 Use your abilities to continuously put pressure on your opponent to force them to stay in lane.
 The main goal at this point is to power farm and last hit with your auto-attacks and abilities, and not take damage from the enemy.